 Whiteboard and icon-style animation

 This style is commonly used for training, internal communication, and procedural explainers.
+It works well when the message is practical, direct, and does not require detailed character movement or complex custom illustration.

 Typical cost for a 60-second video: